0xcregis/easynode/cmd/blockchain/README.md

 response:
 {
     "code": 0,
-    "data": "45133954243" //the value is the smallest unit of different chains }
+    "data": "45133954243", //the value is the smallest unit of different chains "message": "ok" // error message when it request failure
+}

 //estimateGas fee in easynode space